-Mr. Robbins is a Principal at Bain Capital Private Equity, LP (a private equity fund).
+Mr. Robbins is a Principal at Bain Capital (a private equity fund).
 Since joining the firm in 2008, he has worked with a number of companies in the energy, technology and consumer sectors.
 Previously, Mr. Robbins worked at Sentient Jet, LLC, a leading provider of jet membership services, and at the Boston Consulting Group.
-Mr. Robbins currently serves on the board of directors of Big Tex Trailers, Inc. and Blackhawk Specialty Tools, LLC.
+Mr. Robbins currently serves on the Board of Directors of Big Tex Trailers, Inc. and Blackhawk Specialty Tools, LLC.
 Mr. Robbins holds a Master of Business Administration (MBA) (with high distinction) from Harvard Business School, where he was a Baker Scholar, and a Bachelor of Arts in Social Studies from Harvard College.

-Board/Committee Membership Attend dance Other Public Board Member ership Board of Directors (2) 7/8 87.5% Entity Since Total: 87.5% N/A N/A Value of Total Compensation Received as Director (3) Fiscal 2016: Nil
+Board/Committee Membership Atter ndance Other Public Boa rd Membership Board of Directors 6/7 85.7% Entity Since Total: 6/7 85.7% N/A N/A Value of Total Compensation Received as Director (2)